HarryHuynh1205/Portfolio_Pizza_SalesPerformance/README.md

-I. TOTAL REVENUE SOLD BY CATEGORY
+J. TOTAL REVENUE SOLD BY CATEGORY
       SELECT pt.category,
              sum(total_price) As Revenue
       FROM pizza_types as Pt